 Our commodity-based contracts expose us to the credit risk of non-performance by the counterparty to the contracts.
 Our exposure is diversified among major investment grade financial institutions and commodity traders and we have master netting agreements with the majority of our counterparties that provide for offsetting payables against receivables from separate derivative contracts.
 Our derivative contracts are with multiple counterparties to minimize our exposure to any individual counterparty.
-At December 31, 2020, our derivative counterparties include twenty financial institutions, of which all but five are secured lenders in our bank credit facility.
+At December 31, 2021, our derivative counterparties include fifteen financial institutions, of which all but five are secured lenders in our bank credit facility.
 Counterparty credit risk is considered when determining the fair value of our derivative contracts.
 While counterparties are major investment grade financial institutions and large commodity traders, the fair value of our derivative contracts have been adjusted to account for the risk of non-performance by certain of our counterparties, which was immaterial.
-Our propane sales from the Marcus Hook facility near Philadelphia are short-term and are to a single purchaser.
-Ethane sales from Marcus Hook are to a single international customer bearing a credit rating similar to Range.
+Our propane and butane sales from the Marcus Hook facility near Philadelphia were short-term and are to a single purchaser and our ethane sales from Marcus Hook were to a single international customer bearing a credit rating similar to Range.
+Since April 1, 2021, other than limited spot sales, our propane and butane sales have been diversified among several purchasers and are for set terms of twelve to twenty-four months.